WidePoint (NYSE:WYY) Coverage Initiated at StockNews.com

-Investment analysts at StockNews.com assumed coverage on shares of WidePoint (NYSE:WYY – Free Report) in a report issued on Monday.
+Equities researchers at StockNews.com started coverage on shares of WidePoint (NYSE:WYY – Get Free Report) in a research note issued on Saturday.
 The brokerage set a “sell” rating on the stock.

 WidePoint Price Performance